Airplane light-sport aircraft safety is a very interesting topic. Lets first look at new aircraft safety and then at the pilot safety.

 Most airplane LSA are safer than regular airplanes because there is a ballistic parachute system installed.
 This greatly increases the safety above and beyond regular airplanes.
 If there is a serious mechanical failure or weather-related situation, or the pilot simply becomes incapacitated, the emergency parachute can be deployed and the aircraft and occupants float safely down to earth.

-Other reasons sport pilots flying LSA are safer than regular airplanes is because most are flying for fun rather than under pressure to “get somewhere”.
-Sport pilots simply say “I am not going to fly today because of …(some good reason)…”.
+Other reasons sport pilots flying LSA are safer than regular airplanes are because most are flying for fun rather than under pressure to “get somewhere”.
+Sport pilots simply say, “I am not going to fly today because of …(some good reason)…”.
 This is a safety attitude which is acceptable and admired by pilots and passengers.
 This is a new safety age for flying.

 What is safe?